cjolson1/Lagunitas-Quality-Assurance/testing.md

 The `TaskSet` subclass can include a method called `on_start`, often for login purposes.
 The `on_start` function is called when a simulated user starts executing that `TaskSet` class.

 `HttpLocust` inherits from `locust`, and it allows the user to preserve cookies between requests so that it can be used to log in to websites and keep a session between http requests.
 Any http methods can be used such as: get, post, put, delete, head, patch and options.
-Get takes in a URL as a perameter.
+Get takes in a URL as a parameter.
 Post takes in a URL and the data to be sent such as username and password.
 Get and post will likely be the most commonly used methods.
-For more information on the different methods and their perameters go <a href="http://docs.locust.io/en/latest/api.html#locust.clients.HttpSession.delete">here</a>.
+For more information on the different methods and their parameters go <a href="http://docs.locust.io/en/latest/api.html#locust.clients.HttpSession.delete">here</a>.

 #### Specifying Task Ratios